 A variety of suggested electives allows student to focus their coursework toward the type of nonprofit career they desire.
-MCCNM 370, Nonprofit Organizations and Communication, is the only required course in the minor.
-Other core courses allow for student choice, as do the electives.
+Elective courses allow for student choice.
 An internship in a nonprofit organization is also required and can be coordinated with the student's major area of study.

-1. Students will be able to identify the basic components in any nonprofit organization.

-- 2. Students will develop a strategic plan for a new nonprofit organization. - 3.
-Students will apply knowledge on nonprofit organization in an internship setting.
+- Students will be able to identify the basic components in any nonprofit organization. - Students will develop a strategic plan for a new nonprofit organization. - Students will apply knowledge on nonprofit organization in an internship setting.